The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 The Revival of African Tribal Tattoos

-African tribal art is not dead — it’s been sleeping in European museums and private collections.
+African tribal art is not dead—it’s been sleeping in European museums and private collections.
 But it’s time for it to return to the people.
-Just as Polynesian tattooing was revived in the early 2000s, it’s time for African tribal tattoos to rise again — with accuracy, authenticity, and reverence.
+Just as Polynesian tattooing was revived in the early 2000s, it’s time for African tribal tattoos to rise again—with accuracy, authenticity, and reverence.

 When I tattoo African tribal designs on Black Americans, I’m doing more than creating art.
 I’m bringing back the ancestral fire that colonialism tried to erase.
 I’m giving back to Africa through the descendants who live here in America.
 And that, to me, is sacred work.

 I don’t use Pinterest.
 I don’t copy Google images.
 I work from a private collection of museum-documented African tribal art—pieces held in European collections that most Black people will never see in person.
 I’ve exchanged stories with African elders in Fiji, Southeast Asia, and the South Pacific.
-I understand the Melanesian connections, the Torres Strait Islander links, the Aboriginal ties to Africa.
+I understand the Melanesian connections, the Torres Strait Islander links, and the Aboriginal ties to Africa.

 When you sit in my chair, you’re not just getting a tattoo.
 You’re receiving:

-- Authentic African tribal symbols with documented meanings
+Authentic African tribal symbols with documented meanings

-- Techniques specifically mastered for Black skin (from the lightest to darkest tones)
+Techniques specifically mastered for Black skin (from the lightest to darkest tones)

-- Polynesian patterns that honor our shared ancestry
+Polynesian patterns that honor our shared ancestry

-- A collaboration that honors both Pacific Island Art and African heritage
+A collaboration that honors both Pacific Island Art and African heritage

 I’ve tattooed dozens of African tribal art pieces over 20 years.
 Each tribal art and cultural tattoo is a correction of historical theft.
 Each one is a declaration that Black & Brown skin deserves the finest art humanity has ever created.